 On to the Marine game, which is clearly the focus.
 The Alien and Predator games feel like side bonuses or afterthoughts by comparison.
 You play as Pvt.
 Lance J. Lewis – I’m guessing a Rebellion in-joke – who has just come off an automated sentence in the cryo-brig for punching an officer.
 It’s a familiar plot device that I assume is meant to make you a bad ass lone wolf who doesn’t play by the rules (though your punishment is… a nap?), but it also conveniently leaves you as the last human alive on a station full of extraterrestrial meanies.

-The Marine game makes the most use of the levels, primarily featuring useable computer terminals whose messages leave breadcrumbs to the next area.
+The Marine game also makes the most use of the levels, primarily featuring useable computer terminals whose messages leave breadcrumbs to the next area.
 As jammed doors or Alien hives block your way, you’ll use computer maps and air vents to find alternate routes.
 And of course, the entire Marine game is one big scavenger hunt.
-Winning means you’ll find three additional weapons, ten security cards to raise your clearance level, make it back to Operations to set the base for self-destruct, then run to the escape pod and be home in time for Corn Flakes.
+Winning means you must find three additional weapons, ten security cards to raise your clearance level, make it back to Operations to set the base for self-destruct, then run to the escape pod and be home in time for Corn Flakes.

 Or, it’s a training simulation, so you probably just get a stamp or something.